-We are currently looking for leaders to help run the Scouts and Cubs, and assistant leaders for all Sections.
+We are currently looking for leaders to run the Scouts, and assistant leaders for all Sections.
 If you would be willing to help out this may improve your child’s chances of getting a place, so please do let us know!
 There is more information about what this involves on our volunteering page.

 Waiting list policy

 Our Beaver Colony is currently full, and we have limited spaces in Cubs but are actively looking to recruit new Scouts from September.
 We operate a waiting list to enable parents and carers to register young people who wish to join.
 This policy outlines how we offer places as they become available.

 - The age ranges for the Sections are Beavers: 6 to 8 years, Cubs: 8 to 10½ years, Scouts: 10½ to 14 years, Explorers: 14-18 years and Network: 18-25 years.